-The guest house—more of a small palace actually, with a multitude of rooms on two levels—lay quiet, and he wondered if he was the only visitor.
-He had seen no one else upon his arrival except two male servants—the first had met him at the door last night and delivered him to his room where the second met him to attend to anything Bane might need.
+The guesthouse—more of a small palace actually, with a multitude of rooms on two levels—lay quiet, and he wondered if he was the only visitor.
+He had seen no one else upon his arrival except two male servants—the first had met him at the door last night and delivered him to this room where the second met him to attend to anything Bane might need.
 Considering the opulence of just this lesser building, he could only imagine what the main palace looked like.

 It was altogether fitting that Melisande had once lived amidst such beauty, for to Bane she herself had epitomized beauty.
-Even now, some eleven years after her death in prison, Bane could still picture her dusky, graceful form—a young woman who gave birth to an equally beautiful girl named Talia not long after coming to the pit prison.
+Even now, some eleven years after her death in prison, Bane could still picture her dusky, graceful form, a young woman who gave birth to an equally beautiful girl named Talia not long after coming to the pit prison.
 Bane smiled beneath his grotesque mask, a breathing apparatus that covered his mouth and what remained of his nose, its function to deliver a constant medicinal vapor to alleviate the lingering pain of old injuries suffered in prison.
 Bane's smile was a private one when he considered Melisande's daughter, nearly seventeen years old now; no longer a girl but a young woman.
 A young woman whom he loved dearly, one who had physically offered herself to him as a precious farewell gift on his last night at the monastery.
-Closing his eyes, he relived that experience—his first lovemaking—as he had relived it many times since his exile.
+Closing his eyes, he relived that experience, his first lovemaking, as he had relived it many times since his exile.
 Such thoughts had sustained him on his long journey from Bhutan to India and the western state of Rajasthan.
 Had Talia known beforehand how her kindness would have such lasting effects?
 He wondered if she, too, thought fondly of that night, and if such memories eased the pain of separation.

 Then his thoughts returned to his room, to this place, a sprawling, palatial compound near the Thar Desert, the home of Talia's grandparents.
-Beautiful in appearance, yes, but Bane knew the ugliness that lived here, the evil; an evil that taunted Bane, for though he wished with every fiber of his being to seek out that darkness and destroy it for what had been done to Melisande, he knew—for Talia's sake—he could not.
+Beautiful in appearance, yes, but Bane knew the ugliness that lived here, the evil; an evil that taunted Bane, for though he wished with every fiber of his being to seek out that darkness and destroy it for what had been done to Melisande, he knew, for Talia's sake, he could not.
 His vengeance, at least for now, must be denied.

 Bane left his bed and donned a plush white bathrobe that lay neatly folded on a low chest near the footboard.
 Tying the belt loosely, he padded across the cool floor and stepped out onto the veranda.
 The jumbled conversation of birds roosting on the rooftop railings went on unabated.
 The palace compound spread out in all directions.
-The guest house—a two-story stone structure of pale tan, yellow, and ivory—was situated in the center of a large courtyard, the first of several connected courtyards.
+The guesthouse, a two-story stone structure of pale tan, yellow, and ivory, was situated in the center of a large courtyard, the first of several connected courtyards.
 Dominating everything, the main palace arose to the south, some six stories high, glimmering pale and resplendent in the sunlight spilling over the surrounding barren, rocky hills.
-Like the guest house, it was ringed with screened verandas.
+Like the guesthouse, it was ringed with screened verandas.
 The architecture was an interesting blend of Islamic and Rajput with a touch of European flare.

 Briefly Bane went back inside, long enough to replenish the two small canisters at the rear of his mask.
 As the fresh supply of opiate writhed through the small tubes connecting the canisters to the front of the mask, Bane breathed deeply then returned to the veranda, taking with him a large cushion.
 There in the mild warmth he made himself comfortable and closed his eyes to meditate, to carry forward the energy renewed from such a welcomed night of rest and to prepare himself emotionally for the audience that lay ahead.